 Freestanding Catio

 Go for a freestanding design if you’re short on attached space.
 It’s a versatile option that can be placed anywhere in the yard, giving your cats a dedicated outdoor area.
+To maximize the vertical space inside, consider adding some creative catio shelves.

 Secret Garden Catio

 Imagine a catio that’s a miniature forest, complete with lush greenery and hideaway nooks.
 I once transformed a corner of my yard into a verdant haven for my cats, and they adore the natural vibes!
+This setup is just one of many creative outdoor cat enclosure ideas you can build for your feline friends.

 Window Connection

 Build a catio that connects seamlessly to a window.
 I installed a simple cat door in my living room window, and now my cats can come and go as they please.
+A window-connected enclosure is just one of many creative cat playground ideas you can build for your pets.

 Rustic Charm

 Embrace a rustic theme with weathered wood and vintage finds.
 I love how the rustic elements add character and warmth to the catio, making it a charming escape.
+For more ways to elevate this style, explore these chic rustic glamour ideas.

 Themed Decor